 Description: The final exam will be closed book and will include material from all parts of the course.
 It will be two hours long.
-The exam will be composed of multiple choice, true and false, fill-in-the-blanks, matching and short answer questions requiring three or four sentences to answer fully.
+The exam will be composed of multiple choice, true and false, fill-in-the-blanks, matching and short answer questions requiring three or four sentences to answer fully, as well as a few long answer questions.
 In answering these questions you should include as many specific details as you can to demonstrate a clear understanding of the material presented in the course guide.
 Some of the questions may involve solving small production problems such as those presented in the module review questions.
 Information presented in the review questions may appear on the final, but information from FYI sections of the course will not appear on the exam.